HuntaBadday/TSC-SM1/README.md

 - /src/lib/ | Assembly libraries used by programs
 - /src/sm1.asm | Assembly definitions for the [customasm](https://github.com/hlorenzi/customasm) assembler (Read the customasm wiki for assembler usage)
 - /src/ds1-demo/ | Demo program used for the DS1
+- /export.py | Program used to export data to the memory block

 # DS1 "Micro"Computer
 ## Memory Structure